+Blacklock Home & Auto Supply

+Bring Us Your Car for

 Service

 No matter what's the trouble, our empoyees will attend to every detail.
 We offer you a service that is prompt and complete in every detail.

-give you:
+Here are some of the many services we are able to give you:

 - WASHING and GREASING

+- WHEEL ALIGNING and BALANCING

 - COMPLETE MOTOR TUNE-UP SERVICE

 - MOTOR REPAIRS and OVERHAULS

 We are distributors for the famous Walker Oil Filters.
 Many are switching to the Walker filter because of its superior qualities.
 Let us replace your old filter with a Walker!

 Munday Auto Co.